 - (1) Portfolio investments comprised solely of debt securities: Debt securities that are not publicly traded on an established securities market, or for which a limited market does not exist ("Non-Public Debt Securities"), and that are issued by portfolio companies where the Company has no equity, or equity-like securities, are fair valued in accordance with the terms of the Policy, which utilizes opinions of value submitted to the Company by Standard & Poor's Securities Evaluations, Inc. ("SPSE").
 The Company may also submit paid in kind ("PIK") interest to SPSE for their evaluation when it is determined that PIK interest is likely to be received. - (2) Portfolio investments in controlled companies comprised of a bundle of investments, which can include debt and equity securities: The fair value of these investments is determined based on the total enterprise value ("TEV") of the portfolio company, or issuer, utilizing a liquidity waterfall approach under ASC 820 for the Company's Non-Public Debt Securities and equity or equity-like securities (e.g. preferred equity, equity, or other equity-like securities) that are purchased together as part of a package, where the Company has control or could gain control through an option or warrant security; both the debt and equity securities of the portfolio investment would exit in the mergers and acquisition market as the principal market, generally through a sale or recapitalization of the portfolio company.
 In accordance with ASC 820, the Company applies the in-use premise of value which assumes the debt and equity securities are sold together.
-Under this liquidity waterfall approach, the Company first calculates the TEV of the issuer: - the issuer's ability to make payments; - the earnings of the issuer; - · recent sales to third parties of similar securities; - the comparison to publicly traded securities; and - · DCF or other pertinent factors.
+Under this liquidity waterfall approach, the Company first calculates the TEV of the issuer by incorporating some or all of the following factors to determine the TEV of the issuer: - the issuer's ability to make payments; - the earnings of the issuer; - recent sales to third parties of similar securities; - the comparison to publicly traded securities; and - DCF or other pertinent factors.